anujc21/limuzic/README.md

 ## Installation

-Follow the steps below to install and run Limuzic locally:
+Follow the steps below to install and run LiMuzic locally:

 ### 1. Clone the Repository
 ```bash